Nodes

 - Security considerations, such as the risk of receiving manipulated data

-- Privacy considerations, such as tracing your transaction behavior
+- Privacy considerations, such as tracing your transaction behaviour

-From complete control, to fully trusting a single third party, there are a variety of node setups.
+From complete control, to fully trusting a single third party, there are a variety of ways users can run a node.
 Below are examples of some common node setups.

-Hardware nodes are dedicated devices, usually Raspberry Pi’s, that run a bitcoin node.
-Hardware nodes can come with local wallet functionality or simply be connected to users external wallets as a source of trusted block data.
-Several ‘plug-and-play’ hardware node options exist such as Umbrel, MyNode, RoninDojo, and Raspiblitz.
+Hardware nodes are dedicated devices, usually Raspberry Pi’s, that run a bitcoin node, a lightning node, or both.
+Hardware nodes can come with local wallet functionality, or simply be connected to users external wallets.
+These are ideal for lightning routing nodes that need near perfect uptime.

 Connecting to multiple untrusted third-parties can be a good idea if compact block filters are used.
 This prevents third parties from analyzing which data belongs to the user, an important privacy benefit.
 It also reduces the risk of receiving manipulated data from a single third-party node, as data from multiple sources can be compared.